jessepav/lacygoill-wiki-backup/vim/string.md

     8
     5

-Unless virtual edit is enabled, in which case the exact cell index is given:
+Because the cursor is on the last cell; unless virtual edit is enabled, in which the cursor could be on any cell:
 ```vim
 vim9script
 set ve=all